Merzasphor/MWSE/docs/source/types/tes3fader.md

 ### `setColor`

 Applies a coloring effect to the fader.
+A fader without a texture will apply a colouring effect over the screen.
+The colour set here can completely change the color of the fader's texture.

 ```lua
 local result = myObject:setColor({ color = ..., flag = ... })